

 Scott Bowser, County Coordinator

 Scott and his wife Angela attend Fairview Presbyterian Church in North Augusta.
-They have three children and six grandchildren, three biological and three adopted.
+They have three children and six grandchildren.

 Scott and Angela completed their Fostering The Family Lead Advocate training in 2019 and started Fairview’s Family Advocacy Ministry.
 They founded the Aiken and Edgefield Chapter in 2023.
 Scott chairs the Aiken/Edgefield County Fostering FTF advisory board.
 In addition they hold quarterly meetings with a network of local churches working to better share resources in their community assisting DSS by providing support and resources for families in need.